cs-ed/ed-tech-plan-bdevil1521/README.md

 Grade Level: 10th–12th grade students.

-Class Size: Approximately 25 students per section.
+Class Size: Approximately 12 students per section.

-Student Demographics: Mixed demographic population with varying levels of technology access at home.
-About 30% are first-time CS learners; 10% have prior coding experience.
+Student Demographics: Our demographic is a primarily white, lower to middle-class population with a variety of technology access at home.
+Most are first time CS learners with little to no coding experience other than the occasional "Day of Code" experience.

-Classroom Environment: Computer lab with 1:1 desktops for students, plus students’ ability to bring personal laptops if needed.
-Projector and smartboard available for lessons.
+Classroom Environment: Our computer lab would provide 1:1 access for students to a high-end, modern gaming PC.
+Additionally, all students have their own, school-provided, Chromebook with internet access at school and home.
+The classroom also includes a smart board and a TV wall(4 large smart TV's) capable of mirroring a techer PC.

-School Technology Access: Reliable broadband internet (1 Gbps), cloud-based LMS (Google Classroom), and access to Google Workspace for Education.
+School Technology Access: The school has high-speed wifi access for all PC's and Chromebooks; however, there are some restrictions on information available to students.
+Additionally, students use Canvas for all classes and student verions of Adobe Creative Cloud and Google applications.

-I am assuming this is a public high school setting, though the plan can be adapted for different schools or district requirements.
+I am my current public high school setting, though the plan can be adapted for different schools or district requirements.

 ## Plan